 When the market changes, we respond

 While tax and employment law in construction is ever-changing, Hudson Contract is consistently compliant.
-We have defended our business model through two Tax Commissioner hearings and a High Court Appeal and at numerous employment tribunals.
-Or to put it another way, we have been through the legal process to prove what we do is legitimate, so that you don’t have to.
+We have defended our business model through two Tax Commissioner hearings and a High Court appeal, and at numerous employment tribunals.
+Or to put it another way, we have been through the legal process to prove that what we do is legitimate, so that you don’t have to.

 IN THE HIGH COURT OF JUSTICE – CHANCERY DIVISION ON APPEAL FROM THE SPECIAL COMMISSIONER

 Royal Courts of Justice, Strand, London – 30th January 2007

 THE HONOURABLE MR JUSTICE PUMFREY